 Join The Force.

 The Fairview Heights Police Department is one of the few departments in the area that provides direct testing and hiring.
 You don’t have to go through an organization to be part of our department.
 You just need to click below and introduce yourself.
 We understand testing can be intimidating, which is why we now do our own individualized testing and hiring.
-Sign up to take our test on June 1st, 2019.

 The Fairview Heights Police Department offers many programs throughout the year for citizens of all ages.